-If as a result of our advice, Lodestone decides to proceed, we’ll then provide due diligence – the in-depth research into risks and liabilities which will enable Lodestone to know whether they want to commit, what they are prepared to pay and how the contract should be framed.
+If, as a result of our advice, Lodestone decides to proceed, we’ll then conduct due diligence.
+This is in-depth research into risks and liabilities which will enable Lodestone to know for sure whether they want to commit, what they are prepared to pay and how the contract should be framed.
 Due diligence is typically conducted by corporate lawyers, who may consult different teams for specialist advice.

 We’ll first assess the extent of due diligence required, and then look at cementing the precise terms of the draft SPA, which will reassure Lodestone that MadMile has its stated assets, and that no costly liabilities are lurking in the background.

 Our teams will report on MadMile’s current contracts.
 How healthy is their order book?
 Who works for them, and in what capacity?
 What are their business relationships with banks, IT providers and suppliers?
 What are their intellectual property rights?
 Are there any unusual terms attached to the transaction by counterparties?
 What related documents also need to be agreed – such as tax deeds, or new service contracts for directors?

 That’s enough work to keep trainees, associates and partners from various teams busy the whole day through – and possibly into the evening too.

 So everything’s settled.
 No scary skeletons, the documentation is in order and the price is agreed.
 We now just need to arrange the share transfer.

 But first, we’ll hold a completion meeting, where representatives from both parties sign on the proverbial dotted line.
 If this isn’t possible, we’ll circulate documents by email.

 Sounds simple?
 Not quite.
 Completion may involve co-ordinating many different parties in different jurisdictions, as well as getting sheaves of documents – board minutes, shareholder resolutions, share transfers and certificates, directors’ and auditors’ resignation letters – under the right nose at the right time.
 Any last-minute hitch could sink the entire deal.